ancient-cat/cam11/README.md

 ## Definitions

+Here we use the term "screen" to refer to the drawing area, i.e. the drawable area within the window, which in fullscreen mode, matches the whole physical screen.

 This camera library is made to draw in a viewport.
 The viewport is any rectangular area of the screen, or it can cover the whole screen, which is the default.
 You can choose whether to apply clipping to the viewport (using the